Philip Hannan: Early life

 Philip Hannan was born on May 20, 1913, in Washington, D.C.
 His father, Patrick Francis Hannan, immigrated to the United States at age 18 and was nicknamed "The Boss".
 His mother was Lillian Hannan.
 Patrick Hannan found work as a plumber, building his trade into a flourishing business that weathered even the Great Depression.

 Philip Hannan attended St. John's College High School in Washington.
 He captained the winning cadet company in his senior year there.
 Before high school graduation, he surprised his family by saying that instead of taking the entrance exam to gain admittance into the U.S. Military Academy at West Point, he would become a priest.
 He then began college studies at St. Charles College in Catonsville, Maryland, and then at the Sulpician Seminary at the Catholic University of America in Washington, D.C.

 After graduating from Catholic University in 1936 with a master's degree, Hannan traveled to Rome to study at the Pontifical North American College in Rome.
-Hannan received a Licentiate of Thelogy from the Pontifical Gregorian University in Rome and later earned a Doctor of Canon Law degree from Catholic University.
+Hannan received a Licentiate of Theology from the Pontifical Gregorian University in Rome and later earned a Doctor of Canon Law degree from Catholic University.